rajuramj/Dynamic-Task-Scheduling/README.md

+The free lunch is over - the end of Moore’s Law means we have to use more cores instead of faster cores.
+The massive increase in on-node parallelism is also motivated by the need to keep power consumption in balance.
 Latest architecture have up to hundreds of cores on the node.
 Efficiently using that amount of parallelism, requires a paradigm shift: we must develop new effective and efficient parallel programming techniques to allow the usage of all parts in